CC-GAN/CC-GAN_samples2/README.md

 # CC-GAN_samples

-## CC-GAN VC converted speech samples
+## Converted Speech samples using CC-GAN VC

 These sample audio files are for comparison between CC-GAN Voice Conveter and Cycle-GAN voice Converter.
 Original audio files are from VCC2016 (http://vc-challenge.org/vcc2016/)